owtf/ptp/docs/source/contribute.rst

             return True

         def parse_metadata(self):
-            return {}
+            return {}  # The expected behavior is to return a dict.

         def parse_report(self):
-            return []
+            return []  # The expected behavior is to return a list.

-Now that we have a parser for our tool, let us see how to write our first :doc:`libptp/report` class.

 ==============
 MyReport class